JakubRaban/minechaser/README.md

   - Bottle.py - for minimal HTTP request handling
   - `APScheduler` library for scheduling game events
 - Websocket communication implemented with [socket.io](https://socket.io) library and its Python counterpart on the server, `python-socketio`
+- Deployed on a DigitalOcean Droplet (VPS) with Nginx as an HTTP server

 ### Selected implementation details